derekju/DjuPickerView/README.md

 DjuPickerView is a custom picker view built with a standard UITableView that allows for complete control over the look and feel.

-A sample project is included that has a single instance of the DjuPickerView.
+A sample project is included that has a single instance of the picker view.

 Usage
 =============